Cathy Fink & Marcy Marxer

-Cathy Fink & Marcy Marxer are a musical duo who perform folk, bluegrass and children’s music.
-They have performed with Pete Seeger, Theodore Bikel, Tom Paxton, Patsy Montana, Riders in the Sky and others.
-The Washington Area Music Association has recognized the duo with over 60 Wammie Awards for folk, bluegrass, and children’s music.
+Cathy Fink & Marcy Marxer are a musical duo, activists, educators, and a married couple.
+They perform folk, bluegrass and children's music and have performed with Pete Seeger, Theodore Bikel, Tom Paxton, Patsy Montana, Riders in the Sky and others.
+The Washington Area Music Association has recognized the duo with over 60 Wammie Awards for folk, bluegrass, and children's music.

-Cathy & Marcy earned Grammy Awards for their recordings cELLAbration: a Tribute to Ella Jenkins, and Bon Appétit!: Musical Food Fun.
-Their CD’s Postcards and Banjo Talkin were Grammy Finalists in the Best Traditional Folk Album category.
+Fink and Marxer earned Grammy Awards for their recordings cELLAbration: a Tribute to Ella Jenkins, and Bon Appétit!: Musical Food Fun.
+Their albums Postcards and Banjo Talkin were Grammy Finalists in the Best Traditional Folk Album category.

-Cathy & Marcy currently live in Silver Spring, Maryland and Lansing, North Carolina.
+Fink and Marxer currently live in Silver Spring, Maryland and Lansing, North Carolina.

 History

 Cathy Fink was born in Maryland, but began her musical career in Canada in the early 1970s, busking and playing folk music in coffeehouses.
 A singer, guitarist, banjo player and yodeler, she made her recording debut in 1975 with Duck Donald, with whom she toured for five years and recorded three albums.

 Marcy Marxer grew up in Swartz Creek, Michigan and learned to play guitar, mandolin, hammered dulcimer and button accordion while still in high school.
 She went to work for General Motors but continued to play at every opportunity.
 In 1978, after receiving theater training at the American Academy of Dramatic Arts and the Ringling Brothers Clown College, she devoted herself to music full-time.

 The two met in 1980, in Toronto, Ontario, Canada, at the Mariposa Folk Festival.
 By 1983 they had begun writing songs together and appearing on each other's albums.
 Soon after, they began performing together, often in children's concerts.
 In 1989, they released a self-titled album, and a permanent partnership was formed.